 My face has characteristics from two face shapes.
 The cheekbones are slightly wider than the rest of my face and I have slight narrowing at the forehead, (hidden by my fringe!)
 This fits into the description of an oval face.
 However, my chin is noticeably narrower than the rest of my face- I have quite a prominent jawline/chin.
 This fits into the description for a heart-shaped face.
 To balance this, I chose a frame that is very slightly wider than my forehead.

 I’m going on a beach holiday so I took my own advice and chose a simple, lightweight, unembellished frame made of titanium.
 It’s from STEPPER and is the SI-30120 in navy. with grey lenses.
 I love the matte finish and the contrasting trim across the top of the frames.

 Choose the right sunglasses for your face shape and your type of holiday and you’re guaranteed to shine!
 And if you fancy some bright frames for your prescription glasses, this is my guide to choosing coloured frames.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
 Such links are identified with an asterisk *.
-Gifted items are identified as such in the notes section at the foot of the post where you can shop this post.
+Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
 You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.